ImanMamauag/Customer-Churn-Prediction-Project/README.md

 **Bottom Line**: Reducing churn requires a **dual approach**: **retain more Basic customers through engagement and onboarding**, while **protecting revenue by preventing Premium churn**.
 A data-driven retention strategy can lower revenue leakage, improve loyalty, and drive sustainable growth.

-## VI.
+## VII.
 Dataset and Technical Information
 This dataset contains **anonymized information** about customer subscriptions and their interaction with the service.
 The data includes various features such as subscription type, payment method, viewing preferences, customer support interactions, and other relevant attributes.